 The four ballerinas in Anton Dolin’s restaging of the famous ballet choreographed in 1845 by Jules Perrot.
 Pictured are Diana Adams, Norma Vance, Jocelyn Vollmar, and Jacqueline Dodge.

-This broadcast was American Ballet Theatre’s television debut.
+Originating from Studio 8G in 30 Rock, this broadcast was American Ballet Theatre’s television debut.

 TV Comes of Age